EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 When embeddings with these kinds of stereotypes are used as a preprocessing step in training a predictive model, the final model can exhibit racist, sexist, or otherwise biased characteristics. @Speer2017 demonstrated how using pre-trained word embeddings\index{embeddings, pre-trained} to train a straightforward sentiment analysis model can result in text such as

-> "Let's go get Italian food"
+> Let's go get Italian food

 being scored much more positively than text such as\index{preprocessing!challenges}\index{bias}

-> "Let's go get Mexican food"
+> Let's go get Mexican food

 because of characteristics of the text the word embeddings were trained on.